 That brings us back to host response being the key variable to address with any illness.
 And with that, two questions.
 1) what does the individual need to survive/be healthy and 2) are they getting it?

 Reframed for this pandemic.
-1) What molecular resources does the patient require to mount an effective immune response, with the appropriate amount of inflammation and at the appropriate time?
+1) What molecular resources does the patient require to mount an effective immune response, with the appropriate amount of inflammation at the appropriate time?
 2) Are they getting them?
 Likely they are not, because they are ill, sometimes seriously.

 Reframed one more time.
 1) What are the molecular resources one needs to beat this illness altogether – to be an asymptomatic carrier?
 2) Are they getting them?

 In this regard, everything comes back to host resources availability.
-That places the determinants of health versus illness squarely onto host health or more specifically, host mitochondrial health because question always comes back to mitochondrial fitness, to the energy/ATP needed to either stave off illness altogether or fight it and survive if this fails.
+That places the determinants of health versus illness squarely onto host health or more specifically, host mitochondrial health because the question always comes back to mitochondrial fitness, to the energy/ATP needed to either stave off illness altogether or fight it and survive if this fails.

 Then where the pathogen attacks becomes an equation that includes equal parts pathogen to host variability e.g. host genetics/epigenetics/diet/lifestyle/environment etc., which is moderated by energy availability.